metalabdesign/AsyncAwait/README.md

-## AsyncAwait
+# Async/Await
-A Kotlin Android library allowing write asynchronous code in synchronous style using `async`/`await` approach, like:
+A Kotlin library allowing write asynchronous code in synchronous style using `async`/`await` approach on Android, like:

 ```Kotlin
 async {